-CPCC is committed ton inclusive environment that is in compliance with the Accessibility for Ontarians with Disabilities Act (AODA) and our Accessibility Policy.
+CPCC is committed to an inclusive environment that is in compliance with the Accessibility for Ontarians with Disabilities Act (AODA) and our Accessibility Policy.

 CPCC is committed to training our staff and volunteers on Ontario’s accessibility laws and on accessibility aspects of the Human Rights Code that apply to persons with disabilities.

 Information & Communications

 CPCC is committed to meeting the communication needs of people with disabilities.
 When asked, we provide information and communication materials in accessible formats or with communication supports.
 This includes publicly available information about our goods, services and facilities, as well as publicly available emergency information.